3mdeb/news-and-ideas/blog/content/post/2020-09-08-raspberrypi_docker.md

 ---
 title: Raspberry Pi and Docker for your home's entertainment and work.
-abstract: "Did you ever was figuring out how to automate something at home or work?
+abstract: "Have you ever been trying to automate something at home or at work?
 Here it comes for the rescue Raspberry Pi working with Docker!
 With these tools, you can create a lot of projects with small effort."
 cover: /covers/raspberrypi_docker.png
 author: dawid.zebacki